-Table 196: Access Request Policy: Reviewer tab properties
+Table 197: Access Request Policy: Reviewer tab properties

 Property Description Review Not Required This check box is selected by default, indicating that no review is required for completed access requests for accounts and assets governed by this policy.
 Review Required Select this check box to require a review of completed access requests for accounts and assets governed by this policy.
 Qty: Enter or select the minimum number of people required to review a completed access request.
-Browse to select one or more users or groups of users who can review access requests for accounts and assets governed by this policy.
+Browse to select one or more users or groups of users who can review access requests for accounts and assets

-Property Description
+Property Description governed by this policy.

-governe

-A reviewer ca

-The users you access reques Privileged Pas

-TIP: As a besindividuals. to a pending reviewers lis

 A reviewer can only review an access request once it is completed.
 The users you authorize as reviewers receive alerts when an access request requires their review if they have Safeguard for Privileged Passwords configured to send alerts.
 TIP: As a best practice, add user groups as reviews rather than individuals.
 This makes it possible to add an individual reviewer to a pending access request.
 In addition, you can modify a reviewers list without editing the policy.

-Require Comment

-Select this check box if the reviewer is required to enter a comment when reviewing an access request.

-Pending Reviews Do Not Block Access

-Select this check box when you want to allow new access requests whether a prior request is approved or not approved.
+Require Comment Select this check box if the reviewer is required to enter a comment when reviewing an access request.
+Pending Reviews Do Not Block Access Select this check box when you want to allow new access requests whether a prior request is approved or not approved.
 In other words, no requests will be blocked based on the approval status of a prior request.

-Notify If Reviewers Have Pending Reviews After

-(Optional) Select this check box to enable notifications.
+Notify If Reviewers Have Pending Reviews (Optional) Select this check box to enable notifications.
+Set the amount of time (days, hours, and minutes) to wait before reminding the escalation notification contact list

+After